 What type of coconut milk should I buy?

-- Once you buy the can at the grocery store, place it in your refrigerator (upside down, or open the can upside down!) so the milk can harden.
-(At least 3 hours or overnight).
-When you open the can, about half of the can will be the hardened coconut milk, and the liquid coconut milk left can be discarded or used for another culinary purpose.
+- Kroll’s Korner tip: Purchase canned unsweetened coconut milk and place it in your refrigerator so the milk can harden.
+(At least 2-3 hours or overnight).
+When you open the can, about half of the can will be the hardened, full fat coconut cream, and the liquid coconut milk left can be discarded or used for another culinary purpose.

 - Both are smooth and creamy, so what sets them apart?